Closing on Your Home

 Documents to Bring

-- Proof of Insurance: It may have been required for the mortgage or part of the sale, but the closing agent will need to see a copy as well.
-It makes everything go smoother to have one prepared specifically for them in advance.
+- Proof of insurance may be required for the part of the sale, but the closing agent will need to see a copy as well.

 Documents to Sign

 Once everything is looked over, you’ll start the signing process (phew!).
 There will be two significant contracts needing to be signed; one for your loans and one for the purchase of your home.
 There will be an additional 30-40 documents needing to be signed depending on what state you live in, but don’t worry, we’ve got you covered.
 Here’s a quick rundown of some of the documents you’ll most likely run across.